top of page

 What is a trauma-informed coach?

-What’s the difference between a therapist and a trauma-informed (or trauma-educated) coach?
+What’s the difference between a therapist and a trauma-informed coach?

 Do you specialize in a certain modality while working with trauma survivors?